 Initial GCCA/GCCA+ contribution

 Contribute to the implementation of Papua New Guinea's climate change policies and measures on mitigation.

 Support the Papua New Guinea Forest Authority to implement a continuous and multi-purpose national forest inventory as part of the national forest monitoring system.

-The forest inventory will be the basis for planning activities in the forestry sector and in particular those related to sustainable forest management.
-The national forest inventory will be a key element of the national forest monitoring system that Papua New Guinea has to establish to participate in the UNFCCC REDD+ initiative.
-It will be developed through a step-wise approach to meet the reporting requirements of the REDD+ phased approach, with the aim of making it one of the main data sources for the PNG national greenhouse gas inventory and providing a foundation for the monitoring, reporting and verification (MRV) requirements for the REDD+ mechanism, as well as a baseline for the five pilot REDD projects currently under preparation.
+The forest inventory is the basis for planning activities in the forestry sector and in particular those related to sustainable forest management.
+The national forest inventory is a key element of the national forest monitoring system that Papua New Guinea has to establish to participate in the UNFCCC REDD+ initiative.
+It is developed through a step-wise approach to meet the reporting requirements of the REDD+ phased approach, with the aim of making it one of the main data sources for the PNG national greenhouse gas inventory and providing a foundation for the monitoring, reporting and verification (MRV) requirements for the REDD+ mechanism, as well as a baseline for the five pilot REDD projects currently under preparation.

 The capacity of the PNG Forest Authority and the University of Technology-Department of Forestry to undertake a continuous and multi-purpose forest inventory is improved.

 The aim of this component is to provide both current and future staff of the PNG Forest Authority and other stakeholders with the technical capability to carry out a multi-purpose forest inventory on a regular basis.
 Planned activities notably include the design and delivery of field and technical training, the development of training modules for students at the University of Technology, and the development of field procedures for conducting the national forest inventory.
 NGOs involved in sustainable forest management and forest industry staff are also involved in the training programme in order to extend knowledge at the local level and enhance dialogue between stakeholders.

 The first multi-purpose national forest inventory of Papua New Guinea is completed.